metasoarous/toto/README.md

 ## Overview

-Toto is a static site generation toolkit build in and for (predominantly, for now) Clojure.
+Toto is a static site generation toolkit build in and (predominantly) for Clojure.

 ### Features